JeanCarletta/HeatHack-Tech-Guide/_sources/making-monitors.md

 :align: center
 ```

-The build requires a rigid battery box with an on-off switch designed for 4 AA batteries, a small amount of solid core wire, an ESP12F microcontroller, a DHT22 temperature and relative humidity sensor, and cork or another spacing material.
+The build requires a rigid battery box with an on-off switch designed for 4 AA batteries, a small amount of solid core wire, a little double-sided tape, an ESP12F microcontroller, a DHT22 temperature and relative humidity sensor, and cork or another spacing material.
 The required tools are a fine tipped soldering iron and soldering supplies, a small screwdriver, and a pair of tin snips or a Stanley knife.

 The steps are: